 Yes those are the same Dembele and Coutinho who are the two of the most expensive signings in the club’s history and were signed in part to replace Neymar, the latter of course signed twice on Friday evening in Portugal.
 The Coutinho signing can be defended, it seemed like a logical move at the time, but Dembele came out of nowhere, after just two seasons of professional football.

 Ousmane Dembélé of FC Barcelona

 Both have been unmitigated disasters and it speaks to the random nature of Barcelona’s transfer activity since the sale of Neymar.

-In the summer they sold Neymar, Barca signed the likes of Nelson Semedo, Gerard Deulofeu, Yerry Mina and Marlon.
+In the same summer that they sold Neymar, Barca signed the likes of Nelson Semedo, Gerard Deulofeu, Yerry Mina and Marlon.
 Since then Malcom came and went whilst the jury is out on Junior Firpo and Emerson.
 Before that you have the likes of Andre Gomes, Paco Alcacer and Aleix Vidal.
 Barcelona have never had a perfect hit rate in the transfer market but recently it has become absolutely chaotic.

 In 2017 during an interview with Bleacher Report Victor Font, who was involved in the 2015 presidential race spoke about the board and their way of operating.

 "If I'm someone who wants to become president," says Font, "I have to be a member and wealthy enough to be able to put up all the bank guarantees that are needed—15 percent of the budget.
 Taking round numbers if this year's budget was €700 million that would be €100 million, split it up amongst 20 directors is around €5 million per head.
 Those are the only requirements you need.

 You end up having good cules, good FC Barcelona fans, wealthy enough to put up the bank guarantees as directors, but they lack the relevant experience to govern the club.
 The track record they have in managing a multinational of the world of football is questionable.